Maestro Curtis: Sound Healer

 Maestro Curtis is an integral figure of the Sound Healing Community in North America.
 In addition to his private sound healing practice, he also teaches at one of the foremost sound healing institutes in the world, The Sound and Consciousness Institute, located in San Francisco.
 In 2007, the World Sound Healing Conference held in San Francisco, CA, he was one of the keynote speakers and musicians, amongst the leaders and pioneers in Sound Healing.
-During the final concert of the conference Maestro performed with legendary guitarist Stanley Jordan.
+During the final concert of the conference Maestro performed with guitarist Stanley Jordan.

 Maestro infuses his music with sound healing techniques, in fact, the Nutri Energetics System (NES), uses the music that he created alongside David Gibson in a project called, "Body Field Sound Healing", which is referred to as "Imprinted Music", that is "encoded with information to enhance your well-being."
 The music that Maestro contributed is used in conjunction with the homeopathic, natural and non-invasive healing techniques that NES specializes in.